wongfei2009/gst-whisper/README.md

 # gst-whisper: A GStreamer element that does speech-to-text using Whisper.

-Accepts 16kHz S16 audio buffers on its sink pad and produces text buffers on its source pad.
+Accept 16kHz S16 audio buffers on its sink pad and produce text buffers on its source pad.

 ## Installation